Roustabout: In popular culture

 Roustabout was a 1964 musical movie starring Elvis Presley, Barbara Stanwyck, and Joan Freeman, in a story set in a traveling carnival — for which Presley recorded the song titled "Roustabout".

 Farley Granger's character, Arthur "Bowie" Bowers, in Nicholas Ray's 1948 film noir They Live By Night, tells Catherine "Keeetchie" Mobley (Cathy O'Donnell) that he was a roustabout with a circus.

 The term is used in the song "The Mariner's Revenge Song", by The Decemberists.
-"Roustabout" is also the name of a song recorded by the bluegrass band, Open Road, on their album Lucky Drive.

 The term is also used by Beats Antique for two songs on their album Collide.

 The Slamball team Rousties is named after a roustabout.
-In the musical theater production All Shook Up, the lead character Chad is often referred to as a roustabout.

 Roughnecks and Roustabouts is the second album by Pete Williams, formerly bassist and vocalist with Dexys Midnight Runners, and currently performing as The Pete Williams Band.

-In the sci-fi short story Big Sam Was My Friend, Harlan Ellison refers to roustabout robots as "roustabots".